 - You don't have to decide at the beginning of college that you want to become a doctor (although it does make it easier to fulfill pre-med requirements).
 The path to becoming a physician isn't completely rigid, especially if you're interested in other biological and physical science careers.

-- You don’t have to think about all of these steps at the same time.
-Once you’re in med school, your peers will be thinking about (and worrying about) the same things—there’s no way you’ll forget any important steps.
+- You don't have to think about all these steps at the same time.
+Once you're in medical school, your peers will be thinking about (and worrying about) the same things—there's no way you'll forget any important steps!

-Becoming a doctor is definitely not for everyone—getting into medical school is really tough, and you still have a lot of training to complete after you graduate.
-But if you decide you want to enter the medical profession, you now have the info you need to start off on the right foot.
+Becoming a doctor is definitely not for everyone—getting into medical school is really tough, and you still have a lot of training to complete even after you graduate.
+But if you decide you want to enter the medical profession, you now have the info you need to start off on the right foot!

-If you want more information on what to do to prepare for med school while you’re in high school, you’re in the right place.
-Check out our guide on 59 great medical programs for high school students and our list of the 7 books every pre-med student should read.
+If you want more info on what to do to prepare for med school while you're in high school, you're in the right place.
+Check out these great medical programs for high school students and our list of the best books every pre-med student should read.

 Starting to research different college or med school options?
-Start off with this complete list of BA/MD and BS/MD programs in the US.
-You may also be interested in our step-by-step guide on how to get into a BS/MD program.
+Start off with this complete list of BA/MD and BS/MD programs in the United States.
+You might also be interested in our step-by-step guide on how to get into a BS/MD program.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: